jeldrint/Blog-API-Client-1/README.md

 June 10 - June 16
 -
     * Let's work on comments

+* June 10
     * Should I work on the second website for the isAdmin? i did not ❌

-* June 10
-    *
+    * Working on comments
+        - Written my first comment ☑️
+        - next thing to do is display it nicely